Frequently Asked Questions

 What is the significance of an Underwriters Laboratories, Inc. (UL Inc.) listing?

 Underwriters Laboratories, Inc. is a private, not-for-profit corporation involved in the safety testing of many products made in this country and around the world.
 They maintain a series of standards regarding the safe manufacturing of many different products.
-We hold certification for both table lamps and wall fixtures.
+We hold certification for lighting fixtures.
 To attain this certification, we had to meet stringent requirements in our materials and method of manufacture of these products.
 We pay an annual fee for this and are inspected at least four times a year to assure compliance.
-All our sconces and pendant lights carry a UL label, your assurance that they are sound and well made from a structural and engineering aspect.
+All our lighting carry a UL label, your assurance that they are sound and well made from a structural and engineering aspect.

 This is largely a matter of personal taste with a dependence on room height.
 Generally speaking, they should be no lower than above average eye height so that no on can see the bulb in the mounted sconce.
 This generally puts the mounting center of the sconce at something like six and one half feet (80 inches).
 Higher than this is fine provided that the ceiling is not too close.
 Again, generally speaking, you should have at least a foot above the sconce of free space.
 Make a rough cut out of the sconce in cardboard, using the dimensions given in the catalog, and try out for yourself where they look the best

-How much light will I get from these sconces?
+How much light will I get from these lights?

-Can I buy a specific sconce in a different size or finish?
+Can I buy a specific different lights in a different size or finish?

-Generally speaking, the size of the sconce is predetermined by our system of masters and molds which we construct for each series.
+Generally speaking, the size of our lights is predetermined by our system of masters and molds which we construct for each series.
 The finishes, however, are interchangeable.

-Can I order a special sconce designed specifically for my use?
+Can I order a custom light designed specifically for my use?

 We will be happy to quote prices for any custom work.
-However, the cost of tooling up for a new sconce is not insignificant, and may be prohibitive for just a few sconces.
+However, the cost of tooling up for a new lights is not insignificant, and may be prohibitive for just a few pieces.
 If you are in need of twenty or more, the cost of a new design may be amortized reasonably across such an order.
+In some cases we can extend the dimensions of a particular pendant or sconce.
+Please call us to discuss this.

 Halogen, fluorescent and LED bulbs have their uses and liabilities.
-It is possible to “hard-wire” a sconce to use either one of these type of bulbs.
-However, in our opinion, it is much more useful and economical, to buy these bulb types in their standard screw-base configuration, readily available at most hardware stores.
-These can then be used in just about all our sconces.
+It is possible to “hard-wire” a light to use any one of these type of bulbs.
+However, in our opinion, it is much more useful and economical, to buy these bulb types in their standard screw-base configuration, (E26 base) readily available at most hardware stores.
+These can then be used in any of our lights.

 Halogen, a particular type of incandescent bulb, gives a whiter light than standard incandescent and may be easily dimmed.
 Compact fluorescent lamps (CFLs) are available in many different wattages and as they can be screwed into a standard base bulb holder, the wattage may be changed at will.
-This is not true of hard-wired fluorescents.
+This is not true of hard-wired fluorescent.
 Fluorescent lamps do not put out a smooth color curve, unlike the halogen and standard incandescent.
 This can result in some color shifts which may or may not be significant to the viewer.
 Generally speaking, CFLs cannot be dimmed.
-LED bulbs are in their infancy.
+LED bulbs are making great improvements lately and are readily available in many colors (warm to white).
+Look for LEDs made by known manufacturers that are fully dimmable.
+Note: dimming LED bulbs is a very useful feature, but the dimmer must be compatible with the bulb.

-What is the correct height to mount the sconces?
+What is the correct height to mount the sconces, pendants and chandeliers?

 What's the best way to answer any other questions I may have?